TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 ### 2. Module Configuration

-To configure the Tyk entity provider, add a `tyk` section to the root of the Backstage `app-config.yaml` file.
+To configure the entity provider, add a `tyk` section to the root of the Backstage `app-config.yaml` file.

 This is an example configuration: